rohuldson/coffeeStore-website/README.md

 ### ☕ Responsive Coffee Website

+- If you want to see the result: https://rohuldson.github.io/coffeeStore-website/

 - Responsive Coffee Website Using HTML CSS & JavaScript
 - Smooth scrolling in each section.
 - Developed first with the Mobile First methodology, then for desktop.